View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Experiments

 \subsection{Datasets and Metrics}

 \paragraph{PartNet Dataset} The official PartNet dataset ~\cite{Mo_2019_CVPR, chang2015shapenet} contains $26,671$ 3D models with professionally verified hierarchical part decomposition.
 Furthermore, each object model is rendered into 24 viewpoints that uniformly cover the viewing sphere.
-PartNet offers us the unique ability to evaluate on hierarchical segmentation verifiably aligns with human perception of structural hierarchy.
+PartNet offers us the unique ability to evaluate on hierarchical segmentation that verifiably aligns with human perception of structural hierarchy.
 We evaluate on five objects from each of the \textit{chair}, \textit{table}, and \textit{storage furniture} categories, totalling to 15 objects models.

 \paragraph{Blender with Hierarchical Segmentation} While PartNet contains 3D objects with hierarchical part annotations, each model is visually simplistic and lacks the photometric complexity often associated with NeRFs.
 To the best of our knowledge, no publicly available dataset exists that displays both complex photometric structure as well as 3D-consistent hierarchical segmentation labels.
 Thus, we create a new synthetic dataset based on the Blender Dataset~\cite{mildenhall2020nerf} which we call Blender with Hierarchical Segmentation (Blender-HS).
-We choose three scenes from the Blender Dataset that exhibit clear hierarchical structure: Lego, Hotdog, and Drums, and for each we define three granularity levels, which we denote as ``scene", ``collection", and ``object".
+We choose three scenes from the Blender Dataset that exhibit clear hierarchical structure: Lego, Hotdog, and Drums, and for each we define three granularity levels, which we denote as ``scene'', ``collection'', and ``object''.
 The object level consists of each distinct 3D asset; the ``collection'' level contains 3D asset groupings that were decided by the original artist; the ``scene'' level consists of the entire scene.
 While many potential hierarchies exist in general, the artist-defined groupings naturally represent a hierarchy that makes sense for humans.
 We present visualizations of the hierarchical ground truth in the supplementary.
+We use 100 views in the training set for training and 10 views from the validation set for evaluation.

 \paragraph{Normalized Covering Score}

 To assess the quality of hierarchical segmentation, we use the Normalized Covering (NC) score~\cite{ke2022unsupervised}.
 This metric averages the Intersection over Union (IoU) between each ground truth mask and the \textit{best-matching} (\ie most-overlapping) predicted mask.
 We calculate a separate NC score for each granularity and report the mean of these scores.
 We also adapt the metric to evaluate the accuracy of point clouds segmentation on PartNet~\cite{Mo_2019_CVPR}.